2025 NBA Cup

-The 2025 NBA Cup (known as the Emirates NBA Cup for sponsorship reasons) is a multi-stage basketball tournament being held as part of the 2025–26 NBA season.
-It is the third edition of the NBA Cup.
-All 30 teams participate, each playing four regular season games that count towards the tournament's group stage standings.
-All games in the knockout round, except for the championship game, also count towards the regular season standings.
-The tournament's semifinals and championship game will be played at T-Mobile Arena on the Las Vegas Strip.
-The Milwaukee Bucks are the defending champions.
+The 2025 NBA Cup (known as the Emirates NBA Cup for sponsorship reasons) was a multi-stage basketball tournament held as part of the 2025–26 NBA season.
+It was the third edition of the NBA Cup.
+All 30 teams participated, each playing four regular season games that counted towards the tournament's group stage standings.
+All games in the knockout round, except for the championship game, also counted towards the regular season standings.
+The tournament's semifinals and championship game were played at T-Mobile Arena on the Las Vegas Strip.

+The Milwaukee Bucks were the defending champions, but were eliminated in the group stage by the New York Knicks, who would go on to beat the San Antonio Spurs in the championship game to win their first NBA Cup.
+The NBA Finals at the end of this season would feature a rematch of this championship game to become the first teams to face each other in both the NBA Cup and the NBA Finals in the same season; and it was also a rematch of the 1999 Finals.
+The Knicks went on to defeat the Spurs in that Finals for the league championship, making them the first team to win both the NBA Cup and the Larry O'Brien Trophy in the same season.

 Format

-The tournament's format is similar to in-season, multi-stage tournaments in European soccer.
+Panoramic view of the NBA Cup court of the Dallas Mavericks as seen during their West Group B game against the Los Angeles Clippers on November 14 at American Airlines Center.

-In the group stage, each conference is divided into three groups with five teams each, for a total of six groups.
-Regular season games played on Tuesdays and Fridays between October 12 and November 28 count in the regular season standings and the NBA Cup standings.
-Each team plays one game against each of the other teams in its group, for a total of four games (two at home and two on the road).
+In the group stage, each conference was divided into three groups with five teams each, for a total of six groups.
+Regular season games played on Tuesdays and Fridays between October 12 and November 28 counted in the regular season standings and the NBA Cup standings.
+Each team played one game against each of the other teams in its group, for a total of four games (two at home and two on the road).

-If two or more teams in a group have equal records upon completion of group play, the following tiebreakers apply in this order:
+If two or more teams in a group had equal records upon completion of group play, the following tiebreakers applied in this order: